vMao2/Wordle-Algorithm/README.md

 If the word was skill and it had not elimated swill or shill, The algorithm will pick the word awake because is has the most letters that are unknown.
 ## Future plans
 I might make a webapp, app, or both in the future to make it easier to use.
+## Wordlist
+you can access the wordlist of wordles possible answers Wordlist.txt